 Bias Incidents are hate-motivated expressions against property, an individual, or a group of individuals based on the perpetrator’s bias regarding the victim’s actual or perceived legally protected class.
 Bias incidents include expressions of all kinds, including words, actions, signs, or symbols, which are done because of the perpetrator’s bias regarding a particular protected class and which result in fear, anger, or alarm.
 Bias incidents are bias incidents, even if they are presented as “jokes.”
 All hate crimes are bias incidents, but not all bias incidents are hate crimes.
 Although they are not all hate crimes, bias incidents and their consequences are serious and should be reported.
 A bias incident is a violation of campus policy.

 Reporting hate crimes or bias incidents: If you believe that you are the victim of a hate crime or have been physically threatened, or if you believe you have witnessed a hate crime or have witnessed someone being physically threatened, whether on or off campus, call 9-1-1 or Campus Security.
 You may make this call anonymously.
 Campus Security is available by calling 651-290-6330 or 612-224-8763.
-Bias incidents should be reported to Campus Security or to Christine Szaj, Title IX Coordinator at 651-290-6362; Lynn LeMoine, Assistant Title IX Coordinator and Dean of Students at 651-290-7668; Director of Human Resources at 651-290-6322; the Vice Dean for Academic and Faculty Affairs; or the President and Dean.
+Bias incidents should be reported to Campus Security or to Christine Szaj, Title IX Coordinator and Vice President, Institutional Management; Lynn LeMoine, Assistant Title IX Coordinator and Dean of Students at 651-290-7668; Director of Human Resources at 651-290-6322; the Vice Dean, Academic and Faculty Affairs; or the President and Dean.

 Retain Evidence: If you feel that you are the victim of a hate crime or bias incident, please remember to include as much detail as possible in your report.
 For example, make a record of where and when the incident occurred, document the identities or descriptions of people who you were with, document the names of any additional witnesses, and document any and all information about the perpetrators.
 Retain any physical evidence, including any photos of messages, text messages, or evidence of other communications.